DC 6211Auditory System38 CFR § 4.87

 The VA rates Tympanic membrane, perforation of under Diagnostic Code (DC) 6211, governed by 38 CFR 38 CFR § 4.87.
 The diagnostic code establishes the specific rating tiers and severity criteria the VA examiner applies.

-Can Tympanic membrane, perforation of qualify for TDIU (Total Disability Individual Unemployability)?
+Can Tympanic membrane, perforation of qualify for TDIU?

-What evidence do I need to establish service connection for Tympanic membrane, perforation of?
+What evidence supports a higher rating for Tympanic membrane, perforation of?

-What is the C&P exam like for Tympanic membrane, perforation of?
+What happens at the C&P exam for Tympanic membrane, perforation of?

 Get a Personalized Rating Analysis